felipelouza/egsa/README.md

 --
 **Examples:**

-One could find examples in _example_ folder, at least one for each setting mode.
+One could find examples in _dataset_ folder, at least one for each setting mode.

 ##install: